Criteria for Recruiting Effectiveness

 Client-specific criteria

-Finally, determining if former associates have been successful in competitor firms will provide an objective indication if a firm’s compensation, evaluation, and or developmental processes are competitive.
+Finally, determining if former associates have been successful in competitor firms will objectively indicate if a firm’s compensation, evaluation, and developmental processes are competitive.

-Learn more about hiring and training the right attorneys in the right positions:
+Learn more about hiring and training the right attorneys in the correct positions:

 The Essential Guide to Associate Development